 We rely on a combination of patent, trademark, trade secret and copyright law and contractual restrictions to protect our intellectual property.
 These protective measures afford only limited protection.
-Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our websites features and functionalities or to obtain and use information that we consider proprietary, such as the technology used to operate our websites and our production operations and our trademarks.
+Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our trademarks, our websites features and functionalities or to obtain and use information that we consider proprietary, such as the technology used to operate our websites and our production operations.

-As of March 31, 2007, we held 12 issued United States patents, two issued European patents and one issued French patent and we had more than 30 patent applications pending in the United States.
+As of September 30, 2007, we held 13 issued United States patents, two issued European patents and one issued French patent and we had more than 40 patent applications pending in the United States and other countries.
 We intend to continue to pursue patent coverage in the United States and other countries to the extent we believe such coverage is justified, appropriate, and cost efficient.
 There can be no guarantee that any of our pending applications or continuation patent applications will be granted.
 In addition, there could be infringement, invalidity, co-inventorship or similar claims brought by third parties with respect to any of our currently issued patents or any patents that may be issued to us in the future.
 For example, administrative opposition proceedings asking the European Patent Office to reconsider the allowance of our European patent relating to certain downloadable document design programs and methods were filed in 2005 and remain pending.
 Any such claims, whether or not successful, could be extremely costly, could damage our reputation and brand and substantially harm our business and results of operations.

 Our primary brand is "VistaPrint."
 We hold trademark registrations for the VistaPrint trademark in the United States, the European Union, Canada, Japan and various other jurisdictions.
-Our competitors or other entities may adopt names similar to ours, thereby impeding our ability to build brand identity and possibly leading to customer confusion.
-There are several companies that currently incorporate or may incorporate in the future "Vista" into their company, product or service names, such as Microsoft Corporation's decision to name its next generation operating system "Microsoft Vista."
-There could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of the term VistaPrint or our other trademarks.
+Our competitors or other entities may adopt names or marks similar to ours, thereby impeding our ability to build brand identity and possibly leading to customer confusion.
+There are several companies that currently incorporate or may incorporate in the future "Vista" into their company, product or service names, such as Microsoft Corporation's decision to name its most recently released operating system "Microsoft Vista."
+There could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of the term VistaPrint or our other trademarks, and we may institute such claims against other parties.
 Any claims or customer confusion related to our trademarks could damage our reputation and brand and substantially harm our business and results of operations.